brentvollebregt/nitratine.net/README.md

 ## Broken

-- About has large space at the bottom
 - Some files are not linked in posts (e.g. snow post)
 - Some images aren't clickable
 - Inline code goes out of p tags on mobile (e.g. how-to-get-stored-wifi-passwords-in-windows)